Hans Rey: Career

 In 2017 Rey started his "Urban Adventure" series with his "TransAngeles" project, a 5-day ride across Los Angeles.
 Followed by TransNapoli, TransHongKong and in Oct.21 w 'Slay The Bay' in San Francisco.
 Most of his adventure documentaries are featured on his YouTube Channel.

-Rey made a name for himself with a number of publicity stunts on this bike, like a photoshoot in gridlock traffic on the 405 Freeway near Los Angeles on top of car, bungy jumps with his bike, his wild ride on ropes down a 14-story skyscraper in New Zealand, his legendary ride along the 600 ft. high ledge at the Cliffs of Moher and his bike dance on the volcano in Hawaii surrounded by hot lava on the edge of a boiling ocean.
+Rey made a name for himself with a number of publicity stunts on this bike, like a photoshoot in gridlock traffic on the 405 Freeway near Los Angeles on top of car, bungy jumps with his bike, his wild ride on ropes down a 14-story skyscraper in New Zealand, his ride along the 600 ft. high ledge at the Cliffs of Moher and his bike dance on the volcano in Hawaii surrounded by hot lava on the edge of a boiling ocean.

 Hans was one of the first to produce action videos of his trials biking and extreme biking skills, including his own VHS series from 1992 to 1996: "Hans No Way Rey", "Level Vibes", Monkey See - Monkey Do" and "Big Five".
 He has also starred in movies like Tread (1994), and made guest appearances and stunt work on the TV series Pacific Blue (1995-1998).
-He was also part of the closing ceremony of the 1996 Olympic Games, appeared in Willy Bogner Fire, Ice and Dynamite and White Magic films.
+He was also part of the closing ceremony of the 1996 Olympic Games, appeared in Willy Bogner's Fire, Ice and Dynamite and White Magic films.

 In 2005 Hans Rey founded Wheels4Life, a non-profit charity that provides bicycles to people in Developing Countries in need of transportation.
-More info can be found wheels4life.org.
-By 2021 over 15,000 bicycles have been given to students, healthcare workers and farmers in 32 different countries.
+By 2021 over 15,000 bicycles haD been given to students, healthcare workers and farmers in 32 countries.
 Hans and his wife Carmen run the charity as volunteers along with supporters from around the world.